UMWEDU/umw-admissions-sync/_pages/undergraduate-application.md

 <ul>
  	<li>Early Decision - November 1</li>
  	<li>Early Action - November 15</li>
- 	<li>Regular Decision - <strong>The priority date has been extended from February 1 to March 1 to help those affected by the government shutdown</strong>.</li>
+ 	<li>(The February 1 - Regular Decision date has been extended.
+Notification by April 1 and reply date of May 1)</li>
 </ul>
 </li>
  	<li>Transfer Applicants